FriedrichLexA99/net-device-catalog/README.md

 # net-device-catalog
+This project in currently under improvement.
+All notes so far have been made for self direction for vision of the project and education between myself and the CTO that I'm collaborating with this on.

 Catalog using a new API to keep inventory of our product.
 Initialize to be a Node.js project.
 Explore node commands to run and complete project.
 Need to initialize JSON package since we are using Node.js.